diglactic/laravel-breadcrumbs/README.md

 {{ Breadcrumbs::view('breadcrumbs::json-ld') }}
 ```

 ### Route binding exceptions

 It will throw an `InvalidBreadcrumbException` if the breadcrumb doesn't exist, to remind you to create one.
 To disable
-this (e.g. if you have some pages with no breadcrumbs), first initialise the config file, if you haven't already:
+this (e.g. if you have some pages with no breadcrumbs), first iitialize the config file, if you haven't already:

 ```bash
 php artisan vendor:publish --tag=breadcrumbs-config